The 3 Core Home Warranty Plan Types

 Comprehensive (Combo) Plans

-Comprehensive plans bundle systems and appliances together under one contract — the most popular choice for older homes or homeowners who want maximum peace of mind.
-Top-tier combo plans from providers like American Home Shield can cover 23+ items with annual payout limits up to $50,000.
-Costs range from $29.99–$99/month depending on the provider, tier, and location.
+Comprehensive plans bundle systems and appliances together under one contract, the most popular choice for older homes or homeowners who want maximum peace of mind.
+Top-tier combo plans from providers like American Home Shield protect 29 items including roof leak repair, plus premium member perks like one free HVAC tune-up per agreement term.
+Comprehensive coverage averages about $87 per month ($871 per year) in 2026, with feature-rich plans occasionally reaching $1,200 to $1,400 per year at the top end.

-For a detailed side-by-side breakdown of all three plan types across leading providers, see our home warranty plans comparison for 2026.
+For a detailed side-by-side breakdown across leading providers, see our home warranty plans comparison for 2026.

 Who Should Get Which Plan?